-In addition to the above there is one dependent district of Sumter County that is part of the family of Districts that comprise the local government of The Villages.
+In addition to the above, there is one dependent district of Sumter County that is part of the family of Districts that comprise the local government of The Villages.

 • North Sumter County Utility Dependent District (NSCUDD) (Sumter and Marion Counties) - The dependent district was established in July 2010 to manage and finance basic potable water, wastewater treatment and reclaimed water services for approximately 7,721 acres of land located in unincorporated Sumter County in The Villages, Florida.
 The District was created on July 13, 2010, by Sumter County, Florida, in Ordinance No. 2010-10, pursuant to the provisions of Chapter 189 of the Florida Statutes, and operates within the criteria established by Chapter 189.
 The service area of NSCUDD was expanded to include solid waste collection services for the entire Sumter County portion of The Villages.
-The City of Wildwood and Marion County entered into interlocal agreements with the District No. 4.
+The City of Wildwood and Marion County entered into interlocal agreements with the District on November 20, 2012, authorizing the District to provide solid waste collection services in portions of their jurisdictions, including Brownwood District and District No. 4.
 The City of Fruitland Park entered into an interlocal agreement with the District on June 12, 2014, authorizing the District to provide solid waste collection services in the portion of their jurisdiction that lies within The Villages.